 We are a population genetics lab that combines molecular biology and evolutionary principles.
-There are two main areas of research interest right now.
-One is very focused and applied; this is to engineer underdominance (a type of “gene drive” system) in Culex mosquitoes, with a long term goal of being able to transform populations to block disease transmission to endangered Hawaiian birds.
-The other area is a general interest in the natural history of Hawaiʻi and pursuing various projects to learn more about the evolution species here in Hawaiʻi and across the Indo-Pacific.
-Currently this includes projects describing sponge (Porifera) and sea urchin (Tripneustes) diversity.
+There are currently two main areas of research interest.
+One is very applied; this is exploring methods to engineer genetic pest management in mosquitoes in Hawaiʻi.
+The other area is a general interest in the natural history of Hawaiʻi and pursuing various projects to learn more about the evolution of species here in Hawaiʻi and across the Indo-Pacific.
+Currently this includes genetics projects in sea urchins (Tripneustes), sponges (Porifera), and Hawaiian honeycreepers (Carduelinae).
 We are also involved in teaching genetics and work to develop laboratory teaching modules.